NorwegianVeterinaryInstitute/BioinfTraining/coregenome.md

 ```

 1. What does the options shown above do?
-1. How many loci were deleted, and how many remained?
+2. How many loci were deleted, and how many remained?
-2. What are the files in the new directory that was created?
+3. What are the files in the new directory that was created?
-3. Use the awk command shown above on the cgMLST.tsv file.
-Can you find some
-   columns that are different from the various genomes?
 4. Have a look at the cgMLSTschema.txt file.
 This is the final schema file.

 NOTE: to get a really good schema, we should have run through the evaluation step
-as described in the wiki and the tutorial.
-This would have let us identify genomes
+as described in the wiki and the tutorial in addition to what we have done now.
-that we should not include in the schema.
-We are skipping this in this tutorial for
+This would have let us identify genomes that we should not include in the schema.
+We should also have rerun the AlleleCall/ExtractCgMLST steps until we have
-the sake of time.
+no paralogs.
+We are skipping this in this tutorial for the sake of time.

 #### AlleleCall again